Ashu1109/AI_GirlFriend/Readme.md

-# AI Girlfriend Agent - Ava
+# AI Girlfriend Agent - Ava & Sophia

 A sophisticated AI girlfriend companion built with the Agno framework, featuring a modern web interface and advanced memory capabilities.
-This project creates "Ava," a warm, supportive, and playful virtual girlfriend with persistent memory and conversation history.
+This project includes two personas — "Ava" and "Sophia" — warm, supportive, and playful AI companions with persistent memory and conversation history.
+Switch personas in the Playground/UI to match your vibe.

 ## 🌟 Features

-- **AI Girlfriend Companion**: Ava, a 23-year-old virtual girlfriend with a warm, supportive, and flirtatious personality
+- **Dual AI Companions**: Ava and Sophia — distinct, customizable personalities
+- **Persona Switching**: Choose between Ava and Sophia in the Playground/UI
 - **Persistent Memory**: Advanced memory system that remembers past conversations and user preferences
 - **Modern Web Interface**: Beautiful, responsive chat UI built with Next.js and Tailwind CSS
 - **Real-time Streaming**: Live chat experience with streaming responses